Audio deepfake: Imitation-based

 Audio deepfake based on imitation is a way of transforming an original speech from one speaker - the original - so that it sounds spoken like another speaker - the target one.
 An imitation-based algorithm takes a spoken signal as input and alters it by changing its style, intonation, or prosody, trying to mimic the target voice without changing the linguistic information.
 This technique is also known as voice conversion.

-This method is often confused with the previous Synthetic-based method, as there is no clear separation between the two approaches regarding the generation process.
+This method is often confused with the previous synthetic-based method, as there is no clear separation between the two approaches regarding the generation process.
 Indeed, both methods modify acoustic-spectral and style characteristics of the speech audio signal, but the Imitation-based usually keeps the input and output text unaltered.
 This is obtained by changing how this sentence is spoken to match the target speaker's characteristics.

 Voices can be imitated in several ways, such as using humans with similar voices that can mimic the original speaker.
-In recent years, the most popular approach involves the use of particular neural networks called Generative Adversarial Networks (GAN) due to their flexibility as well as high-quality results.
+In recent years, the most popular approach involves the use of particular neural networks called generative adversarial networks (GAN) due to their flexibility as well as high-quality results.

 Then, the original audio signal is transformed to say a speech in the target audio using an imitation generation method that generates a new speech, shown in the fake one.

 Detection methods

 The audio deepfake detection task determines whether the given speech audio is real or fake.

 Recently, this has become a hot topic in the forensic research community, trying to keep up with the rapid evolution of counterfeiting techniques.

 In general, deepfake detection methods can be divided into two categories based on the aspect they leverage to perform the detection task.
 The first focuses on low-level aspects, looking for artifacts introduced by the generators at the sample level.
 The second, instead, focus on higher-level features representing more complex aspects as the semantic content of the speech audio recording.

-Many machine learning and deep learning models have been developed using different strategies to detect fake audio.
+Many machine learning models have been developed using different strategies to detect fake audio.
 Most of the time, these algorithms follow a three-steps procedure: